wladka99/MicromerceSolutionChallenge-UtilizationRate/README.md

 - `npm install` or `yarn`
 - `npm run start` or `yarn start`

+The relevant files in the src folder to work with are:
+- table-script.tsx -> contains the relevant code for preparing and displaying the data
+- source-data.json -> contains all the relevant data needed for the exercise

 ### 📗 User Story

 As a User of the Workforce Management Backoffice, I would like to understand workforce utilisation rate on a per person level with associated costs.